corollari/caoutchouc/README.md

   - GitHub: Just create an issue in this repo

 ## Why is it called caoutchouc?
-Caoutchouc is the name that the indigineous people of South America used for the rubber material that is obtained from vulcanizing latex (the tree sap).
+Caoutchouc is the name that the indigenous people of South America used for the rubber material that is obtained from vulcanizing latex (the tree sap).

 ## Acknowledgements
 - pandoc, a fundamental component of caoutchouc.